what is zellige tile & how is it made?

 • where is it made? true zellige tile comes from traditional workshops in morocco. whenever purchasing this moroccan tile, make sure it comes from a manufacturer who specializes in authentic zellige production.

-• how is it made? zellige must undergo a labor intensive process where it is shaped into blocks, cured in the sun, hand cut into tiles, and finally hand dipped in glaze. then, the tiles are fired in ancient bee-hive kilns. these kilns are fueled by olive branches, which create the volatility needed during firing to bring about zellige’s unique depth of color variation.
+• how is it made? unlike zellige tile alternatives, true zellige must undergo a labor intensive process where it is shaped into blocks, cured in the sun, hand cut into tiles, and finally hand dipped in glaze. then, the tiles are fired in ancient bee-hive kilns. these kilns are fueled by olive branches, which create the volatility needed during firing to bring about zellige’s unique depth of color variation.

 • does it have imperfections? authentic zellige isn’t your uniform, mass produced fare. it shows the journey of its craft, acquiring beautiful depth, texture, and sometimes even chips and cracks along the way. your tiles will even vary in size and thickness. this is because of the natural, unfiltered, highly imperfect materials used to craft zellige, along with the unique firing process.